The Dodgers have a chance to do the funniest thing this offseason … well, funny to us, not the rest of Major League Baseball.

 “When Mookie Betts was available, the Dodgers went and got him.
 It was be akin to an NBA team trading for Kevin Durant heading into the second half of his career.
 Trading for Soto now would be like trading for LeBron James or Michael Jordan … before they even hit their prime.

-I was going to try to formulate something like this in the process of writing this, but this tweet pretty much sums it up.
+I was going to try to formulate something like it in the process of writing this, but this tweet pretty much sums it up:

 ——